 I am so honored to be the Head of School of such a unique and amazing institution.
-Alverno Heights Academy was founded by the Sisters of St. Francis in 1960 and was later sold to Immaculate Heart Community in 1978 which continues to sponsor Alverno to this day.
+Alverno Heights Academy was founded by the Sisters of St. Francis in 1960 and was later sold to Immaculate Heart Community in 1978 until the school became independent from the order in the 1990s.
 The charism of both of these religious orders is alive and well at Alverno.
 Alverno is more than just a progressive, independent, college preparatory school for girls.
 It is a place where girls live out our mission and are “empowered to become exactly the person they want to be.”
 I began working at Alverno in 1990 as an English teacher.
 Throughout the years, I have assumed many roles: chair of the English department, drama teacher, Dean of Students, Director of Activities, Assistant Head of School, and now Head of School.
 In that time the one constant has been the girls.
 They are truly the heart of our school.

 Alverno believes in empowering girls.
 Our governmental system is one way this is achieved.
 It is based on the United States government.
 Our students have a say in what happens at the school through the democratic process.
 They elect a President and Vice-President who run as a ticket.
 They have elected representatives in Congress and each class is a state which is part of the Alverno Student Union.
 Students have a voice at Alverno.
 If they want to see change, they must write a Bill or Resolution and send it through the proper channels all the way to the Supreme Court.
 Our Christian Service program is an integral part of all that we do continuing the mission of our founders.
 Our students collectively perform an average of 10,000+ hours/year in a school of just under 200 students.
 Amazing!